microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-03 - Database Integration/Features 1 - Shift task storage to database/User Story 1 - Move from File Storage to database.md

 ## 📋Steps

-In order to complete this user story you will need to complete the following tasks:
+In order to complete this user story, you will need to complete the following tasks:

 ### Open Visual Studio Code

-Open Visual Studio Code (either locally in the project directory that you setup or through your Codespace).
-Visual Studio Code should have your completed solution from the end of Sprint 1 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/src/app-s02-f02-us02/) by copying it over into your local directory or Codespace.
+Open Visual Studio Code (either locally in the project directory you setup or through your Codespace).
+Visual Studio Code should have your completed solution from the end of Sprint-01 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/src/app-s02-f02-us02/) by copying it over into your local directory or Codespace.

 ### Setup SQL Alchemy tookit